DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A file type created by Adobe that allows fully formatted documents to be transmitted across the internet and viewed on any computer that has Adobe Acrobat Reader software - a proprietary software viewing program available for free at the Adobe website.
 Businesses and educational institutions often use PDF-formatted files to display the original look of their brochures or for publishing a complete magazine in electronic format.
 Using the full Adobe Acrobat software package, it is possible to create a high-quality piece of artwork or a brochure which preserves the look of the original, complete with fonts, colors, images, and formatting.
 Documents in PDF format can be published on the Web without having to be converted into HTML, but are static and thus not reflowable.

 #####Pixel
 A contraction of picture element.
-What you see on a computer display screen is made up of thousands of colored pixels or small dots, which can be set according to the user's choice to produce either low-resolution output, medium-resolution output or high-resolution output, the usual combinations of pixels across each line of the screen (horizontal pixels) and down each line of the screen (vertical pixels) being 640 x 480, 800 x 600, 1024 x 768, 1280 x 1024.
-The more pixels on the screen the higher the resolution (i.e. producing a finer, sharper image) and the greater the variety of colours that can be displayed.
+What you see on a computer display screen is made up of thousands of colored pixels or small dots.
+See also **resolution**.

 #####Plain text
 Text without any visual characteristics, so without bolding, italics, clickable links etc.